14 Aug The Best Thoracic Spine Mobility Exercises

-Many athletes lacking thoracic extension will compensate by extending their lumbar spine and then we will see a rib cage flare (the bottom of the rib cage popping out), placing the core in a sub-optimal position for lifting maximal loads.
+Many athletes lacking thoracic extension will compensate by extending their lumbar spine, and then we will see a rib cage flare (the bottom of the rib cage popping out), placing the core in a sub-optimal position for lifting maximal loads.
 The 9090 Overhead Raise makes a great drill to strengthen & mobilize the thoracic spine and shoulders while controlling core positioning.

-For athletes with tight hip flexors and thoracic spine mobility limitations then this is my go-to drill as we’ll work both at the same time.
+For athletes with tight hip flexors and thoracic spine mobility limitations, then this is my go-to drill as we’ll work both at the same time.
 Exhale into the stretch and emphasize getting the hip into extension to maximize the effects of this drill.

-Down Dog is another great drill to work shoulder flexion and thoracic extension simultaneously while working through full range of motion actively (active motion is better than passive for long term changes).
+Down Dog is another great drill to work shoulder flexion and thoracic extension simultaneously while working through a full range of motion actively (active motion is better than passive for long term changes).